 As a result, block trades are generally only executed for seasoned issuers.
 Typically, such trades are the third or fourth follow-on offering after the issuer's IPO (although as mentioned above, there is a recent trend toward fewer traditional marketed follow-on offerings before the first block trade).
 Only seasoned issuers doing block trades is the case for several reasons.
-First, since speed is critical to successfully executing block trades, these offerings are not feasible if the issuer is not a WKSI that qualifies for filing an automatically effective registration statement on Form S-3.
+First, since speed is critical to successfully executing block trades, these offerings are not feasible if the issuer is not a well-known seasoned issuer (WKSI) that qualifies for filing an automatically effective registration statement on Form S-3.
 For further information on WKSIs, see WKSIs and Seasoned Issuers.
-There is no time in block trades to undergo the SEC review process of the registration statement.
+There is no time in block trades to undergo the Securities and Exchange Commission (SEC) review process of the registration statement.
 Second, having existing disclosure is important because the deal team will have to prepare the offering documents quickly.
 Third, underwriters likely will not feel comfortable from a due diligence perspective or with respect to pricing the securities if they are not familiar with the issuer.
-With the financing risk shifted from the issuer or the selling stockholder to the underwriters, it is possible that the underwriters may be unable to sell securities above their agreed purchase price or may find themselves holding the securities for a period of time.
-Sometimes underwriters lose money on bought deals because it is often difficult to price them appropriately, which is another reason why bought deals are more challenging if not impossible for companies that are not seasoned issuers.
+With the financing risk shifted from the issuer or the selling stockholder to the underwriters earlier in the transaction, it is possible that the underwriters may be unable to sell securities above their agreed purchase price or may find themselves holding the securities for a period of time.
+Indeed, underwriters can potentially lose money on bought deals as it can be sometimes difficult to price them appropriately, which is another reason why bought deals are more challenging if not impossible for companies that are not seasoned issuers.

-It is important to note that despite the compressed timeline for block trades, the liability and documentation standards remain the same as for traditional marketed offerings because a block trade is still a securities offering.
+It is important to note that despite the compressed time line for block trades, the liability and documentation standards remain the same as for traditional marketed offerings because a block trade is still a securities offering.
 In order to minimize execution risk of the deal, participants need to complete due diligence as well as negotiate and finalize all of the offering documents prior to beginning the competitive bidding process.
 Consequently, block trades can be rather demanding on the deal team (i.e., the company, their auditors, and the lawyers).